 One of the most overlooked aspects of tiredness in early pregnancy is the role emotions have to play.
 All mothers-to-be have faced some anxiety or the other regarding motherhood and the health of their baby.
 This anxiety can weigh down heavily on your strength and cause fatigue.

-Fatigue During Second Trimester
+Fatigue During the Second Trimester

 While it is still possible for you to feel tired, the second trimester is not known as ‘the happy trimester’ for no reason.
 In this time, you should start feeling like your old self, with your energy levels closer to what they were before conception.
 If you have put off doing important tasks during the first trimester, now is the time to get on top of things again as tiredness during the second trimester of pregnancy will not be a major hindrance.

-Fatigue During Third Trimester
+Fatigue During the Third Trimester

-During the last trimester, you will start to feel fatigue due to carrying the extra weight of the foetus.
+During the last trimester, you will start to feel fatigued due to carrying the extra weight of the foetus.
 This will prevent you from getting a full night’s rest due to the development of conditions like restless leg syndrome.

 As the foetus pushes down on your bladder, you will also wake up to urinate multiple times in the night.
 Also, you might start experiencing some back pain due to the extra weight.
 All of these contribute to the general feeling of tiredness during the last trimester.

-When Can Pregnancy Tiredness Be A Sign Of Something Serious?
+When Can Pregnancy Tiredness Be a Sign of Something Serious?

 In some cases, the tiredness, fatigue and generally low levels of energy can be because you have anaemia due to low levels of iron in your body.
 Your routine tests will show if you are struggling will low iron levels and your doctor will recommend a diet that is rich in iron or will prescribe iron supplements.

 A lack of sleep and exhaustion could also mean that you are suffering from prenatal depression.
 This type of depression is more common than you think and will need to be addressed by a professional.
 Do not hesitate to tell your doctor if you are feeling any signs of hopelessness or lack of interest in the things you like.
-Getting help for depression during your pregnancy is crucial as it may not resolve itself even after the delivery.
+Getting help for depression during your pregnancy is crucial, as it may not resolve itself even after the delivery.